 - "What are you lookin' at, ya hockey puck?!" gets dropped by Mr. Potato Head (played by Rickles) in the first Toy Story... to an actual hockey puck.

 - Even though he's not playing himself, the final plot-twist in his appearance on Newhart turns the whole episode into a commentary on his public persona/personal reality.

 - Actually Pretty Funny: Frank Sinatra was a big fan of Rickles, despite his relentless barrage of jokes about his infamous temper and alleged mob ties.

-- All Germans Are Nazis: If he encounters one German person in the audience, he would often mock them with the Nazi salute and marching walk and asks, "does that relax you?"
+- All Germans Are Nazis: If he encountered one German person in the audience, he would often mock them with the Nazi salute and marching walk and asks, "Does that relax you?"